daongocthang/checker/README.md

-# Let's set up an Express.js app with ES6
+# Let's set up TypeScript with Node.js and Express

 ### Prerequisites